rdwrome/261sp25/00Hello,World/FordResponse.md

     - Tell me two (2) things in the reading that were new information to you
     - Tell me two (2) things in the reading that you already knew
     - Be prepared to discuss the entire reading with your class
-    - do NOT use chat-GPT!
+    - do NOT use chat-GPT or any other large language model!